MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-gtk4/doc/md/Window.md

 Retrieves the current focused widget within the window.

-Note that this is the widget that would have the focus if the toplevel window focused; if the toplevel window is not focused then *gtk-widget-has-focus (widget)* will not be %TRUE for the widget.
+Note that this is the widget that would have the focus if the toplevel window focused; if the toplevel window is not focused then *gtk_widget_has_focus (widget)* will not be %TRUE for the widget.

     method get-focus ( --> N-GObject() )